0

 Makes one 9-inch cake or 12 cupcakes (Reduce baking time to 35 minutes)

-The cardamom adds a rich warmth, so it is important to grind your own as the taste is much more fragrant, fresher and more flavour intense.
+The cardamom adds a rich warmth, so it is important to grind your own as the taste is much more fragrant, fresher, and flavour intense.

 ingredients